Join 1500+ Australians in the World’s Largest At-home Natural Medicine Study

 Email: info@thequestinitiative.com

-• If being able to drive or operate machinery is important to you then you can discuss this with your doctor as there are cannabis medicines included in the study which do not contain THC.
+If being able to drive or operate machinery is important to you then you can discuss this with your doctor.
+Some natural medicines included in the study contain compounds that can affect your ability to drive, while others do not and therefore will not present an issue for driving.

-Please note that in most states and territories (excluding Tasmania), it is an offence to drive with THC present in your system, regardless of whether or not you are impaired or if the THC comes from prescribed legal medicinal cannabis or illicit recreational cannabis.
-It is recommended people using medicinal cannabis that contains THC do not drive.
+Please note that in most states and territories (excluding Tasmania), it is an offence to drive if some of these specific compounds are detected in your system, regardless of whether or not you feel impaired, and regardless of whether the medicine was prescribed or obtained elsewhere.
+For this reason, it is recommended that people using natural medicines with ingredients which may affect driving ability, do not drive.

 Similar to driving whilst taking other medications, if you feel impaired then you should not drive.
-Any product that contains cannabis can impair attention and concentration, which affects a person’s fitness to drive and operate machinery.
+Any product that contains these natural medicines can impair attention and concentration, which affects a person’s fitness to drive and operate machinery.

 If you decide to take part in the study and then change your mind later, you can withdraw at any time.
 You can do this by contacting the doctor who prescribed medicinal cannabis.
 If you withdraw from the study, you can still access the medication but will no longer receive your medicinal cannabis prescription at the participant study cost.